eekom-research/Statistical-Modelling-Project/README.md

 # Statistical Modelling with Python

-## Project/Goals
+## Project Goals
-The overaching goals of the project are to practice data analysis and statistical modelling using Python.
-Detailed learning objectives include, but not limited, to:
+The overarching goals of the project are to practice data analysis and statistical modelling using Python.
+Detailed learning objectives include, but are not limited, to:

 * Accessing data using APIs
 * Cleaning and transforming data using Python